 - Understand the role of systemic inflammation and how this fits into the established pathophysiological mechanisms of decompensated cirrhosis

 - Understand how the management of decompensated cirrhosis is changing, the concept of disease modifying agents and issue of working beyond guidelines

-- How sarcopenia and frailty impact on outcomes, their assessment and therapeutic approaches
+- Discover how sarcopenia and frailty impact on outcomes, their assessment and therapeutic approaches

-- Exploring nuances in the intensive care management of patients with ACLF and the role of liver transplantation
+- Explore nuances in the intensive care management of patients with ACLF and the role of liver transplantation

 |Prof. Paolo Angeli||University of Padova||Chair|

 |Prof. Marina Berenguer||University of Valencia||Chair|

 |18:00 – 18:05||Welcome and Introduction||Paolo Angeli / Marina Berenguer|

 |18:20 – 18:35||Established and Novel therapies for decompensated cirrhosis||Raj Mookerjee|